 Our bodies absorb alcohol into the blood quickly, but the alcohol stays in our system for much longer than we realize.
 Regardless of how much alcohol we drink, it affects our vision, coordination, concentration, comprehension, reaction time, and our ability to track other cars and read road signs.
 If you’ve been impacted by a driver under the influence, consulting with a drunk driving accident lawyer can help navigate the legal avenues available to you.

 Many people who drive with any amount of alcohol in their system are dismissive of how it affects them.
 They might think they can drive with a buzz after they have a cold shower or a cup of strong coffee.
 But alcohol does not work like that.
 It takes time for the substance to leave the body.
 If you insist upon driving after you drink, it is more likely that you will get pulled over for DUI or get in a serious accident.

 Because drivers for hire have passengers in their care, it is good that the BAC in this case has been lowered.
 But no drivers for hire in California should drink at all before transporting passengers, as the risk for an accident is higher.

 In An Accident in Southern California?
 Talk to An Attorney Now.

 Car accidents can lead to serious injuries and often death.
 If you or your loved one was hurt in a car accident in southern California, you may be able to file a personal injury lawsuit for compensation.
-Our personal injury attorneys at Neale & Fhima can help you to obtain compensation from other driver’s auto insurance policy.
+Our experienced car accident lawyers at Neale & Fhima can help you to obtain compensation from the other driver’s auto insurance policy.
 Please contact our law offices today for a free legal consultation.